alexscar99/FlaskWrite/README.md

 # Flask_CRUD_App
-Python Application Using the Flask Framework
+-    Python CRUD web application that was built using the lightweight framework Flask